How to make a better pasta bake

 Before you get started on your pasta bake, take note of the following tips and FAQs which will help you to achieve perfectly cooked pasta, a flavoursome sauce and to create the all-important bubbly and golden top.

 Undercook your pasta

-Avoid mushy baked pasta by undercooking the pasta in the boiling phase.
-Simply take off 2-3 minutes from the recommended cooking time.
+Avoid mushy pasta by undercooking the pasta in the boiling phase.
+Simply take away 2-3 minutes from the recommended cooking time on the packet.
 The pasta will continue to cook in the oven, so it will be perfectly tender when it’s time to serve.

 Why is my pasta bake watery?

 There are a couple of reasons why your pasta bake might be runny.
 Sauce that is thick at room temperature or from the fridge will thin out in the hot oven.
 It is better to have a thicker sauce at the beginning, so it will be the right consistency after cooking.

 The addition of vegetables could also be the culprit.
 Vegetables release lots of water when cooked.
 If you’re adding extra vegetables to your recipe, sauté them in a pan to reduce their water content before adding them in.
 Frozen vegetables should be defrosted and drained.

 Pasta absorbs liquid from the sauce as it cooks.
 If there's too much pasta and not enough sauce, you can end up with a dry bake.
 It’s best to follow the recommended amounts in the recipe for a pasta bake that’s just right.
 If you're cooking without a recipe, add the pasta to the sauce in batches so you can stop before you add too much.
 Generally, you want your pasta bake to look extra saucy before it goes in the oven.

 Check your seasoning